Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 The created traffic is not identical to a run with think times despite the same target KPIs (visits, page views, orders).
 Parallelism and the unpredictability of both testing and reality comes into play.
 Concurrent users can potentially fire a request at the same time and it makes a difference whether your system should handle 4, or 47 (or 4,700) requests at the same time.
 Only by knowing the test cases and additional numbers such as visits and page views per time unit can you a) define a number of concurrent users and b) check each number by means of calculation against the other numbers.

 ### Summary
 The concurrent users count alone does not define any business metrics such as page views, visits, or orders.
 The sentence: "The system should be able to handle 5,000 concurrent users." is not sufficient input to design a load test profile.
-Concurrent users are the result of a the test profile design, not the starting point.
+Concurrent users are the result of a test profile design, not the starting point.

 ## Complete Configuration
 So now that we have the number of users, we can complete our load configuration.
-Keep in mind, you might want to bump the user numbers higher than your calculated count to account for varying response times.
+Keep in mind that you might want to bump the user numbers higher than your calculated count to account for varying response times.

 ```bash
 ## Test case configuration